webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 In order for the push service to be able to validate the JWT, it needs to learn the public key of the application server.
-A `k` parameter is defined for the "WebPush" authentication scheme to carry this information.
+A `k` parameter is defined for the "vapid" authentication scheme to carry this information.

 The `k` parameter includes an elliptic curve digital signature algorithm (ECDSA) public key {{FIPS186}} in uncompressed form {{X9.62}} that is encoded using